Market Sectors: 2026 Rotation Trends

 Step-by-Step: How to Build a Sector-Balanced Portfolio

-Rebalancing Triggers become critical in 2026’s bifurcated market—when to trim “Energy” winners that have gained 21% YTD and add to “Technology” laggards that underperformed requires threshold-based discipline rather than market-timing gut instinct.
+Rebalancing triggers matter most in a bifurcated market: deciding when to trim a sector that has run and add to one that has lagged requires a threshold set in advance, not a judgement made after the move.
 How to Choose Stocks teaches the fundamental analysis needed to evaluate specific sector constituents, while Portfolio Rebalancing discipline ensures that tactical sector positioning doesn’t drift into accidental concentration as winners continue to outperform.

 Key Takeaways